wechuli/python-deepdive/Part 2/Section 02 - Sequences/notes.md

 What does it mean for an object to be iterable ?

 It is a container type of object and we can list out the elements in that object one by one.
 So any sequence type is iterable.
 But an iterable is not necessarily a sequence type.
 Iterables are more general e.g sets or dicts.

+## List Vs Tuples

+- **Constant folding** - Constant folding is the process of recognizing and evaluating constant expression at compile time rather than computing them at runtime.